 I am not titling this post, “How to Stain Concrete Floors,” because I don’t know if this is how you should, this is just how we stained our concrete floors.
-I will say that staining the concrete floors is not hard!
-I guess when you and your inexperienced husband renovate a 3 bedroom house all by yourself, staining concrete seemed easy.
-This project held up our house for four months.
+Staining the concrete floors is not hard!
 The staining only took a few days, but it took us months to get up the courage to start this project.
-We both researched the Internet, talked to employees at home improvement stores, and asked everyone we knew trying to find someone who had done this project before.
+We both researched the Internet, talked to employees at home improvement stores and asked everyone we knew trying to find someone who had done this project before.
 I also need to add that we were not living in the house at the time, which made this project easier to do.

 We wanted to stain our concrete floors for several reasons.
-It is a lake house, I have a teenage son, my daughter uses a wheelchair, and it is the least expensive type of flooring we found.
+It is a lake house, we have a large dog, my daughter uses a wheelchair, and it is the least expensive type of flooring we found.
 We purchased our concrete stain from Sherwin Williams during the 40% off sale.
 It is the Semi-Transparent Concrete Stain.
 Here is the link to the stain we used Concrete Stain.
 The salesman was accurate on the amount of stain we needed for our projects, and he told us how to use it.
-Our house is 1850 sq. feet, and we spent about $550.00 in stain.
+Our house is 1850 sq. feet and we spent about $550.00 for all of the stain.
 The original homeowners of the house we purchased had made several additions to the house, and they did all the work themselves.
-Half of the house had the original concrete from the 50’s.
+Half of the house had the original concrete from the ’50s.
 We poured fresh concrete over the additions because the floor was not level with the original floor.

 While researching, I noticed that everyone wants to know how to get all the glue off the concrete.
 Our house had glue on the floor, then indoor/outdoor carpet on top.
 I guess after a while someone wanted a change, so they placed black tar paper on top of the carpet that was already there.
 Then a pad placed on top of that.
 Then carpet on top of all that.
 The pad under the carpet had deteriorated and stuck to the concrete.
 It took days to get it all up.
 We rented a scraper (floor stripper) that scraped up the glue and the pad.
 When we pulled the last bit of flooring up, we noticed that the original concrete floor looked different from the newest poured concrete.